"Are We All Met?"

 Keep up with all things Great Lakes Theater.
 Our blog is a great way to learn about the very latest Great Lakes Theater news/notes and enjoy extraordinary "behind-the-scenes" access to the creative process of our artistic company.

-Actors from the Great Lakes Theater school residency program and outreach tours performed The Party Guest by Billy Hopp and The Sisters Mourn by KHR Capizzi, which were the Second and First Place winners (respectively) for the 2015 Lorain County Community College Playwriting Contest.
+Actors from the Great Lakes Theater school residency program performed The Lush Life of Abigail Aaron by Rhett Paukst and What’s Wrong With Sugar Babe? by Bonnie Blair, which were the Second and First Place winners (respectively) for the 2016 Lorain County Community College Playwriting Contest.

-This event was the culmination of Dr. Daniel Cleary’s ENGL/THTR 168: Playwriting for Stage and Screen Course, incorporating themes from William Shakespeare’s The Tempest.
+This event was the culmination of Dr. Daniel Cleary’s ENGL/THTR 168: Playwriting for Stage and Screen course, incorporating themes from William Shakespeare’s Love’s Labour’s Lost.

-The LCCC Playwriting Contest is part of GLT’s Surroundseries of free events presented across Northeast Ohio.
-On Thursday, April 16, six ten-minute plays were read by student actors from Professor Dave Cotton’s Acting for Theater classes, and evaluated by Northeast Ohio playwrights Christopher Johnston, Margaret Lynch, Eric Schmiedl, Michael Oatman and GLT Educational Outreach Associate David Hansen.
+The LCCC Playwriting Contest is part of GLT’s Surround series of free events presented across Northeast Ohio.
+On Thursday, April 21, six ten-minute plays were read by student actors from Professor Dave Cotton’s Acting for Theater classes, and evaluated by Northeast Ohio playwrights Christine Howey, Margaret Lynch, Eric Schmiedl, Michael Oatman and GLT’s David Hansen.